Azure-Samples/iot-edge-complementary-code/csharp/edge/README.md

 ------

-The top level [README.md](../../README.md) in this repository provides an overview of the Complementary Code sample, including an architecture diagram, along with prerequisites for building and running the sample code.
+The top level [README.md](../../README.md) in this repository provides an overview of the Complementary Code with compression and decompression sample, including an architecture diagram, along with prerequisites for building and running the sample code.

 After installing prerequisites, make sure to follow the instructions in the [EdgeDevelopment.md](../../EdgeDevelopment.md) to configure your development environment for building the samples.

 This workspace contains 3 folders:

-1. edge - This folder contains an Azure IoT Edge solution consists of the two IoT Edge modules shown in the architecture diagram - the compression module (*CompressionModule*) and a message simulator module (*MessageSimulatorModule*).
+1. edge - This folder contains an Azure IoT Edge solution which consists of the two IoT Edge modules shown in the architecture diagram - the compression module (*CompressionModule*) and a message simulator module (*MessageSimulatorModule*).
 The *MessageSimulatorModule* generates messages which are compressed by the *CompressionModule* and forwarded to to your Azure IoT Hub service.

    The *CompressionModule* is designed to illustrate the Complementary Code pattern to share logic between Edge components and the Cloud.
 The *CompressionModule* project file references the *Compression* .NET library, located in the *shared/Compression* folder.

    For demonstration, *MessageSimulatorModule* is also included  in the Azure IoT Edge solution.
 This module simply plays back sample test messages from the *messages* folder in this workspace and sends them to the *CompressionModule* using an Azure IoT Edge route.

-2. shared - This folder contains two .NET library projects - Compression and CompressionTests.
+2. shared - This folder contains two .NET library projects - *Compression* and *CompressionTests*.
 Compression is the compression library code.
 Since this code is not hosted in a package manager, this allows both the Functions code and the IoT Edge code to use the same library.
 The *Compression* library uses the *GZipStream* compression class, included in the .NET Core Framework.

 3. messages - This folder contains test data messages that are played back by the message simulator module.

 This sample assumes basic familiarity with Azure IoT Edge Modules and how to build them with Visual Studio Code.
-For an introduction to building an IoT Edge Modules in C#, refer to
+For an introduction to building IoT Edge Modules in C#, refer to
 [Tutorial: Develop a C# IoT Edge module for Linux devices](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module).

 Azure IoT Edge Solutions in Visual Studio Code are organized by a root folder containing the [Azure IoT Edge Deployment manifests](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition) (*deployment.template.json* and *deployment.debug.template.json*) and a *modules* subfolder, which contains a folder for each module included in the deployment manifest the manifest.
 Each module folder contains a module metadata file (*module.json*), a Dockerfile for each support platform + debug/release combination, and the language specific code for building the module (C#,Node.js, Python, etc.).  ???In addition to the compression module , this Azure IoT Edge Solution builds a module used to  .
 Each module is built as a .NET Core console application and includes a .NET Core project file.???

 The *Azure IoT Edge* Visual Studio Code extension recognizes this structure and activates when the root folder is opened in Visual Studio code or as a workspace folder in Visual Studio Code.

 Azure IoT Edge routes are defined in the deployment manifests.
 This solution has two routes defined - *SimulatorToCompression* and *CompressionToIoTHub*.
 The *SimulatorToCompression* route instructs the Azure IoT Edge Hub to route message from all outputs of the *MessageSimulatorModule* to the *compressMessage* input of the *CompressionModule*.
 Code in the *CompressionModule* binds the *compressMessage* input to its *CompressMessage* method.
-There is also a *decompressMesage* method bound to the *DecompressMessage* method, but it is included only for illustration and is not used in the sample.
+There is also a *decompressMesage* method bound to the *DecompressMessage* method, but it is included since it may be required in a solution using this module.
+It is not used in this sample.
 The second route, *CompressionToIoTHub*, instructs the Azure IoT Edge Hub to send all output messages to the parent Azure IoT Hub.

 # Sharing code in C#/.NET Core Azure IoT Edge Modules